 How to maintain a guitar?
 If you haven’t got one already, I recommend you buy a decent guitar case.
 Storing your guitar in a good quality guitar case, preferably a hard case, will keep dust and debris away from your guitar and stop any of that crud from getting into the pots and switches.
 If it’s a hard case, you’ll also protect your guitar from any knocks or scrapes.

 I must admit, I’m guilty of not doing this; I like to have easy access to my guitars so generally keep them on guitar stands and I have more guitars than I do cases, so it’s not always practical.
 I do think it’s worth doing though.

 Keep Things at Room Temperature

 Guitars hate extreme temperatures!
 High temperatures can cause warping, or even cause glue joints to melt!
 You don’t want a glued-in neck to move out of place!

 If you expose your guitar to temperatures that are too cold, it could affect your guitar finish.
 Bringing it into a warm room after it has been left in a cold car could crack the finish, so it’s a good idea to leave your guitar in its case for a while when moving it through different temperatures, allowing your guitar to get used to the temperature.

-Ideally, keep your guitars at room temperature; 21°C or 70°F is about right.
+So what’s the ideal guitar temperature?
+I’d say it’s a good idea to keep your guitars at room temperature; 21°C or 70°F is about right.

 What About Guitar Humidity?